Hurricane Preparedness

 Image

 Neighbors 4 Neighbors was founded by CBS Miami TV in the aftermath of Hurricane Andrew, as a way to help those devastated by the storm, by connecting those in need with those who could help.
 Neighbors 4 Neighbors became a separate 501©3 nonprofit in the Fall of 1992.
 That ongoing partnership continues today.
-The Weather Team at CBS 4 has assembled the most up to date information you need to know before, during and after the storm.
-Take a look at the links below to see how you need to prepare for a storm and the steps to take in the event you and your family may need to evaluate.
+The Weather Team at CBS assembles the most up to date information you need to know before, during and after the storm.
+Take a look at the links below to see how you can prepare for a storm and the steps to take in the event you and your family may need to evaluate.
 There is helpful tips on what to do with pets and so much more.
-And as always stay tuned to CBS 4 for the latest weather updates now and during a time of crisis.
+And as always stay tuned to CBS for the latest weather updates now and during a time of crisis.

-Preparing for a hurricane is the best way to protect your family.
+Preparing for a hurricane is the best way to protect your family!

 The State of Florida has an online guide to help you prepare.

-Miami-Dade & Broward Counties have released their 2022 Hurricane Readiness Guides
+Miami-Dade & Broward Counties have released their 2024 Hurricane Readiness Guides

 Miami-Dade